lovistics/lovice-django-portfolio-website/README.md

-# Lovice Django Portfolio Website
+# My Django Portfolio Website

 A modern, responsive portfolio website built with Django, featuring an AI-powered chatbot for interactive portfolio exploration.